aabdmaa/AI-Gen-Detector/README.md

-The Demo.py is my AI-powered tool that classifies code samples based on difficulty and detects AI-generated content using Python, TensorFlow, Scikit-learn, and NLP techniques.
+The Demo.py is my AI-powered tool that classifies code samples by diﬃculty and detects AI-generated content, using Python, TensorFlow, Scikit-learn, and NLP techniques to create a solution that improves automated content analysis and supports accurate evaluation of code authenticity.